BENNNZO/ryne-delete-all-extention/README.md

 <!-- - Fixed a bug where if AI output code, it would weirdly wrap, and be hard to read.
 Now the code simply outputs with a horizontal scrollbar. -->

 ## Known Bugs
+- (not really a bug) I would like to make the highlight humanizer option automatically switch to an already opened humanizer tab if one is already present.
+- Using more than one LLM at a time seems to not work need to investigate.

+[Fixed in next release]
+- the bottom of the AI responses seems to barely overlap with the chat input box.
 - the humanizer graidents cause some visual glitched which should be fixed very soon
-- (not really a bug) I would like to make the highlight humanizer option automatically switch to an already opened humanizer tab if one is already present.
-- the bottom chat of the AI seems to barely overlap with the AI chat input should be an easy fix.
 - sometimes sites have an element that spans over the whole page so I will have to add a really high z-index to the highlight popup

 ## Feature & Style Change Examples